huzaifa73/SYSC-3303-L2-Group-2/README.md

 Scheduler.java:

     A class to schedule the events for the elevators.
-In this iteration it only acts as a communication system between the floor subsystem and elevator
+In this iteration it only acts as a communication system between the floor subsystem and elevator.
+This class is used to make sure there is mutual exclusion between the threads and to prevent sychronized access to the data.

 Elevator.java: